toberge/IINI4003/README.md

 A collection of assignments done and notes made during this course in C++.

-**You are not permitted to submit any of this as your own work on similar assignments.**
+**You are not permitted to submit any of this as your own work on similar assignments.** This repo is licensed under the No Kok License, see [the original author's repo](https://github.com/jorgenbele/NKL).